walkernr/RAGMAN/README.md

 ### Retrieval

 Retrieval is done with what is called a `RetrieverChain`, which is essentially a series of retrievers.
 It is constructed from a configuration dictionary that is essentially a list of configurations for the retrievers you wish to use.
 All retrievers use `k` as an input parameter.
 This determines how many retrieval results there will be.
 Typically, `k` will just be a natural number.
 However, there is experimental support for adaptive `k` retrieval.
 If set to -1, then the retrieval stops when the derivative of the sorted scores is at the minimum.
 This indicates the point of steepest descent.
 Alternatively, -2 instead retrieves up to the maximum acceleration in the scores, which is meant to capture saturation points.
 This doesn't tend to work, so it is not recommended.
 There is an issue in which it is desirable to choost a monotonic decreasing interpolator, but the PCHIP interpolatore is not necessarily stable for the second derivative.
 Furthermore, if the scores start rather saturated, then not many passages are going to be retrieved.
-Additionally for `k` less than one but greater than zero, the cross-encoder and pooling rerankers allow for setting constant thresholds since they are both bounded on [0, 1].
+Additionally for `k` less than one but greater than zero, one can set constant thresholds [0, 1].
+This is only recommended for the cross-encoder and pooling retrievals, but can also be applied to the vector retrieval.
+This should not be applied to the BM25 retrieval, but it can be used for keyword expansion.
 This is meant to provide an option for a more specifically controllable thresholding, but it can still be rather corpus/query-dependent since it's hard to know what the distribution of scores will be a priori.
-This is even worse with BM25 and embedding models, so this is not provided for those rerankers (though they may be later just for testing).
 The reranker options are as follows:

 #### BM25